Send a letter now →

 6. Refund or re-send policy.
 What happens if the debtor's address has changed, the debtor disputes service, or the letter bounces?
 Good providers re-send for free; cheap providers do not.

-For most B2B creditors chasing an unpaid invoice under $10k, the top three (lawyer letterhead, fixed price, same-day turnaround) are the ones that actually move the needle.
-The remaining three matter mostly when the debt is large enough that escalation is likely.
+For most creditors chasing an unpaid invoice, the top three (lawyer letterhead, fixed price, same-day turnaround) are the ones that actually move the needle.
+The remaining three matter mostly when the debt is large or disputed enough that escalation is likely.

 Price benchmark — sorted, what you actually get